-- You may feel that you’ve lost some of your independence.
+- You might feel that you’ve lost some of your independence.

 - Pets might not be allowed.

-- You may not enjoy the company of the other residents in the home.
+- You might not enjoy the company of the other residents in the home.

 Pros and cons of receiving home care

 - Regular visits from a home care worker to help with personal care, shopping and preparing meals.

 - Other services include meals on wheels, monitored personal alarms and household equipment and adaptations to help with everyday tasks.

 - Local day centres where you can socialise and enjoy various activities, with transport available to get you there.